ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

     to automatically perform the conversion to the boosted frame.

 *  ``<laser_name>.phi0`` (`float`; in radians)
-    The Carrier Enveloppe Phase, i.e. the phase of the laser oscillation, at the position where the laser enveloppe is maximum (only used for the ``"gaussian"`` profile)
+    The Carrier Envelope Phase, i.e. the phase of the laser oscillation, at the position where the laser enveloppe is maximum (only used for the ``"gaussian"`` profile)

 * ``<laser_name>.stc_direction`` (`3 floats`) optional (default `1.
 0. 0.`)